The comic strip featuring Calvin and Hobbes has many recurring themes.

 Many specialist, accredited personal injury claims service providers will not expect to deduct anything from your compensation.

-In our experience, 20% plus VAT (i.e. 24% total) is a common level of deduction, if there is a deduction.
+But, in our experience and expectation, following the introduction of the “Success Fee cap” in Scotland from 30 June 2021, 20% including VAT (i.e. 16.67 per cent plus VAT) is a common level of deduction, if there is a deduction.

 If that sounds like asking the same question twice, look at this calculation

-So avoiding a 24% success fee arguably increases the value of your claim by about 31.58% (rounded to 2 decimal places).
+So avoiding a 20% success fee arguably increases the value of your claim by 25%.

 But – in case you were wondering – how far apart were Jack and Joe?